 Where does the price range come from on inflatable stand up paddle boards?

-In order to understand where the differences lie, we would like to give you some information about the construction and processing of inflatable SUPs below.
+In order to understand the differences, we would like to give you some information about the structure and processing of inflatable SUPs.

 What actually makes inflatable stand up paddle boards stable?

-For a board to be paddleable it needs to be stiff and support the rider(s).
+For a board to be paddleable, it has to be stiff and support the rider(s).
 Also, it must not become round like a bicycle tube when you inflate it.
-To understand how this is possible, let's take a look inside an iSUP:
+To understand how this is possible, let's take a look inside an iSUPs:

-- the quality of the threads and the backing itself
+• the quality of the threads and the base layer itself

-- the technique used to bind the threads to the backing layer
+• the technique used to connect the threads to the base layer

-Differences in these two points result in significant differences in quality in terms of stiffness and, above all, durability of the board.
+Differences in these two points result in significant quality differences in terms of stiffness and, above all, durability of the board.

 Light or heavy